 The Border Mail ran a story on the project, interviewing Belvoir’s performing arts teacher Jane Sartori: “[Paper Planet] stimulates the imagination and takes students on an adventure where they are creating and exploring not only on their own but also with other students… It is so inclusive and accessible to everyone in our school and everyone can create no matter what level they are.
 It’s an experience – this is an international touring show that most of us wouldn’t be able to access due to living in the country.”
 The Victorian Department of Education and Training’s Strategic Partnerships Program is currently supporting Polyglot to deliver Paper Planet workshops in metropolitan and regional specialist schools.

-Book Week was celebrated around the country last week in schools, libraries and bookshops.
-The 2019 theme was Reading is My Secret Power, and the Polyglot team joined in by reflecting on the books that made us feel powerful when we were children.
+From 17-23 August, schools, libraries and bookshops across Australia celebrated Book Week.
+The 2019 theme was Reading Is My Secret Power, and the Polyglot team joined the fun by reflecting on the books that made us feel powerful when we were children.
 Read our responses here.

 This October, Polyglot is heading off on two significant international tours to Singapore and the USA.
 Cerita Anak (Child’s Story) will be presented by Esplanade – Theatres on the Bay for its annual Octoburst!
 Festival, and Boats will be presented at La Jolla Playhouse for the biennial Without Walls (WOW) Festival.
 Polyglot is looking forward to connecting with children and their families in both cities, and is excited to be returning to these two renowned international festivals that champion participatory theatre.
 Read more here.